 4. Your Decision Process with Stakeholders

 Many sourcing decisions aren’t solely left to the buyer -- they involve some degree of collaboration with and buy-in from internal stakeholders for that spend category.
 Your stakeholders may have certain preferences, and sourcing optimization lets you quickly evaluate the impacts of those preferences and how they compare to other potential awarding scenarios.
 This ensures all parties understand the various trade-offs and make informed decisions based on total value and lowest risk.

-In summary, sourcing optimization allows many types of complexity to be automatically modeled in an efficient, easily adoptable way.
+In summary, sourcing optimization tools like Keelvar's Sourcing Optimizer allow many types of complexity to be automatically modeled in an efficient, easily adoptable way.
 And as many categories of spend are experiencing more tactical sourcing on a quarterly or even monthly frequency, driven by market changes and disruptions, there are more opportunities than ever to apply this high-ROI solution.